UstDoesTech/ust-blog/content/posts/data mesh/what-is-data-mesh.md

 ---
-title: "What is Data Mesh"
+title: "What is Data Mesh?"
 date: 2021-08-03T19:29:25+06:00
 description: Introduction to the concept of Data Mesh
 menu:
   sidebar:
-    name: What is Data Mesh
+    name: What is Data Mesh?
     identifier: What is Data Mesh
     weight: 10
 ---

-To be able to properly describe what Data Mesh is, we need to contextualise in which analytical generation we currently are.
+To be able to properly describe what Data Mesh is, we need to contextualise in which analytical generation we currently are, mostly so that we can describe what it is not.

 ## Analytical Generations